 A little voice inside me would always repeat: "A little mustard seed of faith goes a long way."
 And, "You are Ok."
 Never drop your mustard seed.
 You are worthy, so believe it.

 A friend recently said to me: "You must always fight, and keep fighting, and sometimes the fight never stops until the end.
-And there in is your worth." - A part of the voice.
+And therein is your worth."

 My mother said this to me and I stuck it in my head and it keeps me going to this day: "You will always have a million chances to give up, so why do it right now?" - Pamela Joy Perry